 The river network is extracted from the upstream drainage area dataset by specifying a minimum threshold river size (in units of UDA).
-Identifying the headwater of a river is no trivial task, with regional and climatic factors playing a part (Montgomery and Dietrich, 1988, Tarboton et al., 1991).
-Previous work exploring optimal initiation thresholds for geomorphological floodplain mapping found that DEMs with a resolution of 1 arc second (~30 m) could use initiation thresholds less than 10 km2 UDA.
-In the same study, a 3 arc second (~90 m) resolution DEM was used with a 100 km2 UDA threshold (Annis et al., 2019).
-The MERIT Hydro data we use in this study has a resolution of 3 arc seconds (~90 m).
-But its incorporation of crowdsourced river data has optimized its representation of small streams and rivers.
+Identifying the headwater of a river is no trivial task, with regional and climatic factors playing a part (Montgomery and Dietrich, 1988; Tarboton et al., 1991).
+Previous work exploring optimal initiation thresholds for geomorphological floodplain mapping found that DEMs with a resolution of 1 arcsec ($\sim 30 \text{ m}$) could use initiation thresholds less than 10 km^2 UDA.
+In the same study, a 3 arcsec ($\sim 90 \text{ m}$) resolution DEM was used with a 100 km^2 UDA threshold (Annis et al., 2019).
+The MERIT Hydro data we use in this study have a resolution of 3 arcsec (\sim 90 m), but its incorporation of crowdsourced river data has optimized its representation of small streams and rivers.
 As such, we use a globally consistent river initiation threshold of 10 km2 UDA for the RFSM.
-This is a large assumption, as in some locations globally there will be no visible channel at this location.
-However, we argue that removing areas of potential exposure to avoid overprediction in some areas goes against the premise of this study, which is to explore and identify 'missed' areas of exposure.
+This is a large assumption as in some locations globally there will be no visible channel at this location.
+However, we argue that removing areas of potential exposure to avoid overprediction in some areas goes against the premise of this study, which is to explore and identify "missed" areas of exposure.
 The exposure calculations for small streams should therefore be interpreted with these limitations in mind.